paulgolter/blender-pipeline-integration/README.md

 #### **Operator Naming Conventions**

-You propably already noticed that the Operator classes in the example have an interesting naming schema.
+You probably already noticed that the Operator classes in the example have an interesting naming schema.

-It is adviced the follow the schema otherwise you get warning in the Python console and it is good practice after all.
+It is advised to follow the schema otherwise you get warnings in the Python console and it is good practice after all.
 The sames goes for `Panels`, `Menus` and other classes by the way.

 The easiest way to understand is starting from the `bl_idname` attribute.

-For our example Opeartor it was:
+For our example Operator it was:

 ```python
 bl_idname = "wm.print_context"